 - When in doubt about how to act at your poster, imagine that a viewer will be considering your application for a job ten years into the future, or will be considering your graduate school application next week.
 This is pretty much how it all happens.

 - Attach a few business cards to your poster.
-Even if you are an academic.
-If you want to stay informal, just order yourself a stack of cards that feature photographs of you or your research organism.
-I’m fond of MOO (see my cards) for business cards.
+Even if you are an academic and think owning a business card destroys your soul.
+If you want to stay informal, just order yourself a stack of cards that feature photographs of your research organism (or star system, or whatever you work on).
+I’m fond of MOO (see my cards).

-- If you must leave your poster for a bit, attach a note alerting any viewers to your expected time of return or telling them at which bar you can be found (really).
+- If you must leave your poster for a bit, attach a note alerting any viewers to your expected time of return or telling them where you can be found.
 Put your phone number on the note.
-E.g., “Hey, this is crazy, but if you want to chat about science … 867-5309.”
+E.g., “Hey, this is crazy, but if you want to chat about this poster, text me at 800-867-5309.”

 - Attach a photograph of yourself near or on your poster so that people can find you more easily.

-- Have on hand, but do not peddle, manuscripts and reprints of your work.
+- Have on hand, but don’t aggressively peddle, manuscripts and reprints of your work.
 If you have space on the mounting board, just pin them up for the taking.